MacareuxDigital/concretecms-backup-shell/README.md

 # concrete5-copy.sh shell

-This is the shell script and concreteCMS job which copies the production concreteCMS to develop environment and modify user (mainly to make users info anonymous, or delete).
+This is the shell script and Concrete CMS job which copies the production Concrete CMS to develop environment and modify user (mainly to make users info anonymous, or delete).

 - concrete5-copy.sh
 - appliction/jobs/batch_delete_users.php
 - appliction/jobs/batch_modify_users.php

-Read inside of each script and modify the necessary parameters. concreteCMS jobs are set NOT TO RUN under `production` and `default` environments make sure to adjust if it doesn't run.
+Read inside of each script and modify the necessary parameters.
+Concrete CMS jobs are set NOT TO RUN under `production` and `default` environments make sure to adjust if it doesn't run.

 # Version History